Adaptive Informed Deep Neural Networks for Power Flow Analysis: Conclusion

 \section{Conclusion}

 This study presents an end-to-end architecture for deep learning-based power flow (PF) analysis called PINN4PF.
 PINN4PF includes three significant modifications: a double-head feed-forward neural network, an adaptive activation function, and a physics-based loss function.
 PINN4PF, therefore, offers a straightforward yet effective approach to capturing the complexities inherent in large-scale modern power systems.
 The application of PINN4PF to four test power systems, including 4-bus, 15-bus, 290-bus, and 2224-bus systems, rigorously evaluates its performance against two baselines: a linear regression model (LR) and a black-box neural network (MLP).

 The results highlight PINN4PF's exceptional generalization ability, robustness against noise, data efficiency, and scalability to large-scale power systems.
 Specifically, PINN4PF consistently achieves lower mean squared errors for direct and derived physical quantities, proving its effectiveness and reliability.
 In addition, as the test system size increases, the performance gap between PINN4PF, MLP, and LR becomes more pronounced.
-This advancement is crucial for enhancing power system operations, especially under extreme conditions and unexpected deviations, making PINN4PF a promising solution for future power flow analysis and optimization tasks.
+This advancement is crucial for enhancing power system operations, especially under extreme conditions and unexpected deviations, making PINN4PF a promising solution for future PF analysis and optimization tasks.